sillsdev/paratext-diagram-labeler/MAP_DISTRIBUTION.md

-# Biblical Map Labeler - Distribution Guide
+# Scripture Map Labeler - Distribution Guide

 ## Overview

-Biblical Map Labeler is an Electron application for labeling biblical maps.
+Scripture Map Labeler is an Electron application for labeling biblical maps.
 This guide explains how to distribute the application with its required map images.

 ## Common Issues and Solutions